elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-is-flops-used-to-evaluate-supercomputer-performance.md

 url: /learn/computer-science/questions/how-is-flops-used-to-evaluate-supercomputer-performance
 score: -1.0
 related_article1:
-    id: 161301
+    id: 161324
-    title: What is the role of device drivers in system software?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article2:
-    id: 161320
+    id: 161324
-    title: What are the benefits of real-time protection in anti-virus utility software?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-realtime-protection-in-antivirus-utility-software
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article3:
-    id: 161552
+    id: 161534
-    title: What are the advantages of using a command line interface over a graphical user interface?
+    title: >-
+        What are the key characteristics of mainframe computers that distinguish them from other types of computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
+    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-mainframe-computers-that-distinguish-them-from-other-types-of-computers
 related_article4:
-    id: 161317
+    id: 161308
+    title: >-
-    title: What are the advantages of using water cooling over air cooling in heat maintenance?
+        What are the disadvantages of a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-water-cooling-over-air-cooling-in-heat-maintenance
+    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-graphical-user-interface
 related_article5:
-    id: 161320
+    id: 161295
-    title: What are the benefits of real-time protection in anti-virus utility software?
+    title: >-
+        What does MIPS measure in mainframe performance metrics?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-realtime-protection-in-antivirus-utility-software
+    url: /learn/computer-science/questions/what-does-mips-measure-in-mainframe-performance-metrics
 ---

 &nbsp;